stevenaeola/gitpitch/prog/assessment_2_prog_1920/FAQ.md

 ### You mentioned that for every 10 seconds after 2 minutes we will be losing 10% of our marks, does this apply if our video is anywhere from 2 mins 1s to 2 mins 9 seconds long ?

 Yes, basically it’s 1% per second.

+###  What information are we supposed to include in the video?

+The video only needs to cover the points that are not peer assessed.
+Treat it as a sales pitch for the criteria listed under client-side functionality and server-side functionality.
+You don't need to show every single thing that your site does, just show how it meets the requirements.
+So things like HTML validation, automated testing and the API documentation do not need to be covered.
+It is difficult to keep videos anonymous, so your peer assessors will not see the video.